AntennaHouse/ah-dita/README.md

 # ah-dita #
 ah-dita is the DITA 1.2 specialization that enables authoring the style information by "fo:prop" property for PDF output.
 It is composed of set of DTD files and it can be used as plug-in for [DITA Open Toolkit] [3].
 This specialization works with [PDF5] [7] plug-in V2.1.4 or later.

 ## com.antennahouse.dita12.dtd folder ##

-This folder contains plug-in files.
+This folder contains plug-in files for DTD.
 To install this plug-in into DITA-OT, copy this folder to [DITA-OT]/plugins folder and run "ant -f integrator.xml".

+## com.antennahouse.dita12.xsd folder ##

+This folder contains plug-in files for XML Schema.
+The installation process is the same as plug-in for DTD.

 ## Examples ##